Symptomatic Diffuse Esophageal Spasm

 (Spastic Pseudodiverticulosis; Rosary Bead or Corkscrew Esophagus)

 Symptomatic diffuse esophageal spasm is part of a spectrum of motility disorders characterized variously by nonpropulsive contractions, hyperdynamic contractions, or elevated lower esophageal sphincter pressure.
 Symptoms are chest pain and sometimes dysphagia.
 Diagnosis is by barium swallow or manometry.
-Treatment is difficult but includes nitrates, Ca channel blockers, botulinum toxin injection, and antireflux therapy.
+Treatment is difficult but includes nitrates, calcium channel blockers, botulinum toxin injection, and antireflux therapy.

 Abnormalities in esophageal motility correlate poorly with patient symptoms; similar abnormalities may cause different or no symptoms in different people.
 Furthermore, neither symptoms nor abnormal contractions are definitively associated with histopathologic abnormalities of the esophagus.

 Diffuse esophageal spasm typically causes substernal chest pain with dysphagia for both liquids and solids.
 The pain may waken the patient from sleep.
 Very hot or cold liquids may aggravate the pain.
 Over many years, this disorder may evolve into achalasia.

 Esophageal spasms can cause severe pain without dysphagia.
 This pain is often described as a substernal squeezing pain and may occur in association with exercise.
 Such pain may be indistinguishable from angina pectoris.